Guide to Accounts Receivable Factoring

 What Is Accounts Receivable Factoring?

 Factoring accounts receivable is a method of financing that B2B companies that invoice their customers and vendors could consider when they’re in need of quick cash.
-Basically, the business gets a loan from a factoring company using its accounts receivables as security.
+Basically, the business gets a loan from a factoring company using its accounts receivable as security.

 Recommended: What Are Accounts Payable?